one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 9. Click **Next** then **Finish**.
 10. Minimize the RDP window.

-## Task 4 - Create a virtual machine to host AD Connect
+## Exercise 4 - Create a virtual machine to host AD Connect

 We are creating a small VM to be used later to host Azure AD Connect.